 Just as the “Gospel of Judas” is not new, so are theories regarding Judas not new.
 For example, the 1973 play, “Jesus Christ Superstar,” had Judas singing, “I have no thought at all about my own reward.
 I really didn’t come here of my own accord.
 Just don’t say I’m . . . damned for all time.”
 There is also Taylor Caldwell’s 1977 novel, I, Judas, which offered an explanation for Judas’ betrayal of Jesus.
 The worldwide sales of more than 40 million copies of The Da Vinci Code have no doubt excited postmodernists and provided the foundation for many more conspiracy works.

-Even Michael Baignet, co-author of the 1982 conspiracy work Holy Blood, Holy Grail (perhaps the inspiration for The Da Vinci Code), has a new book entitled The Jesus Papers, which recycles the supposed “cover-up” that Jesus survived the crucifixion.
-Now some professor of oceanography from Florida State University has released a new “scientific” study that rare meteorological conditions allowed Jesus to walk on a floating patch of ice in contrast to the Gospels stating He walked on water.
-One is not surprised by the outlandish claims against the Bible by unbelievers; for those who reject miracles will accept any theory (no matter how ridiculous) as long as they can continue to suppress the truth of God in unrighteousness.
+Even Michael Baignet, co-author of the 1982 conspiracy work Holy Blood, Holy Grail (perhaps the inspiration for The Da Vinci Code), has a new book entitled, The Jesus Papers, which recycles the supposed “cover-up” that Jesus survived the crucifixion.
+Now some professor of oceanography from Florida State University has released a new “scientific” study that rare meteorological conditions allowed Jesus to walk on a floating patch of ice in contrast to the Gospels stating that He walked on water.
+One is not surprised by the outlandish claims against the Bible by unbelievers.
+For those who reject miracles will accept any theory (no matter how ridiculous) as long as they can continue to suppress the truth of God in unrighteousness.

 Unfortunately, the world today is grossly illiterate (as if the “Gospel of Judas” would “shake Christianity to its foundations”) regarding the Bible.
 On the other side, the fact is that many today simply do not care whether the “Gospel of Judas” differs from the true Gospels as long as God can be found as they so desire.
 The concern of the canonical councils to only recognize the books of the Bible (and consistently reject the Gnostic gospels) that have always been God’s Word is foreign to most people.
 It is no wonder then that people can be so easily deceived about obviously fraudulent material.